Enzymes and Cultured Foods

 - Increased risk of cancer and other diseases

 There have been several times in my life when I needed extra help with digestion.
 When I was pregnant when I went through menopause, and when we moved.
 Stress and hormones were the culprits in all of these times and I was glad I had extra help.
 I only needed digestive enzymes for a short amount of time, but boy was I glad I had them.
 So important were these for me that I made my own Cutting Edge Culture brand and I'm glad I did.
 I can't tell you how many times I've suggested these to friends and family who needed a little extra help.

 I'm trying to train everybody to protect their guts.
 We all need help from time to time and digestive enzymes are the more natural way to go.
-You can get digestive enzymes at your local health food stores or I have some that I love and designed.
-Full Spectrum enzyme blend by Cutting Edge Cultures helps to support healthy digestion by improving the assimilation of nutrients.
+You can get digestive enzymes at your local health food stores or I sell some that I take when needed.
+Assist Full Spectrum Enzymes helps to support healthy digestion by improving the assimilation of nutrients.

 This advanced digestive enzyme supplement contains 14 of the best digestive enzymes and can help you along with a healthy diet and cultured foods.
 Most people can get by with a diet and cultured foods but if you need extra help, enzymes are a great help.

 Having plenty of digestive enzymes is one of the keys to optimal health.
 Learn how to give your body what you need to absorb and break down your food into micro- and macro-nutrients that can then be absorbed and used by your body.
 Listen to today's podcast to learn how.

 Sign up today and I'll send you my free Getting Started Guide!